animatedmax/spring-data-geode/src/main/markdown/reference/function-annotations.md

 {x-data-store-javadoc}/org/apache/geode/pdx/PdxInstance.html\[PDX
 instances\].
-Again, this all happens because `pdx-read-serialized` is set to `true`, which may be necessary in cases where the {data-store-name} servers interact with multiple different clients (for example, a combination of Java clients and native clients, such as C/C++, C#, and others).
+Again, this all happens because `pdx-read-serialized` is set to `true`, which may be necessary in cases where the GemFire servers interact with multiple different clients (for example, a combination of Java clients and native clients, such as C/C++, C#, and others).